QOM-One/qom-network/docs/about/intro/overview.md

 ### Features

-Here’s a glance at some of the key features of Evmos:
+Here’s a glance at some of the key features of QOM ONE:

 * Web3 and EVM compatibility
 * High throughput via [Tendermint Core](https://github.com/tendermint/tendermint)